ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/types/README.md

 ```

 This allows the implementation to handle both streaming responses (using the `delta` property) and non-streaming responses (using the `message` property) with a single interface, improving code maintainability and type safety.

+### 10. Removal of `requestTimeout` Parameter

+The `requestTimeout` parameter has been completely removed from `DatabricksCompletionOptions` interface since it's not supported by Databricks endpoints and will cause errors.
+This ensures type safety by preventing the parameter from being included in requests at the type definition level.

 ## Type Safety Best Practices